Extending React

 Desugaring JSX

-During transpilation, build tools such as Babel and esbuild transform any JSX tags they encounter to calls to a JSX factory function.
+During transpilation, transpilers such as Babel and esbuild transform any JSX expressions they encounter into calls of a JSX factory function.
 Historically, the factory was React.createElement

 For example, the script